noornymph/WeatherApp/README.md

 ## Code Explanation

-The application consists of three main functions and a driver function `main()`:
+The application consists of two main functions and a driver function `main()`:

 ### `fetch_data(city)`